jheled/biopy/source/beastutil.rst

 summary_tree
 ------------

     Create a summary tree from posterior trees.
-BEAST tree annotator utility first picks up a topology, then independently assigns heights to each internal node.
-Sometimes this can be suboptimal - in the worst case the tree contains negative branch lengths. summary_tree takes a more global approach and looks for a tree which minimizes the overall distance to the whole set of posterior trees, using a tree distance measure.
+The BEAST tree annotator picks up a topology and assign a height to each internal node independently.
+Sometimes this can be suboptimal -- in some cases the generated tree may contain negative branchs. summary_tree takes a more global approach and looks for a tree which minimizes the overall distance to the whole set of posterior trees, using a tree distance measure.

+    In addition, summary_tree can insure that a generated gene tree is compatibile with a given species tree.
+This can be useful when the two are plotted together.

     For more details see *Posterior summary of trees* (page 68 of my :ref:`thesis<myThesis>`).